organicaudio/useful-code-snippets2/docs/spring/spring-boot.md

 Profiles allow configuration based on environment (e.g. to set log-level or urls).
 They leverage the property-based-configuration feature.
 When using files a Application.yml is more common to use to leverage profiles than aapplication.properties.

-Yaml uses spring.profile to name a profile and --- to mark a ssection and all properties defined in that section belong to the specified profile.
+Yaml uses spring.profile to name a profile and --- to mark a section and all properties defined in that section belong to the specified profile.

 ```yaml
 spring: